amp1590/Memotion-Analysis---Meme-emotion-prediction/README.md

-# datamining_proj
+#   About this project
 Term project for Data Mining which we selected - Memotion analysis: Emotion prediction of the internet memes.
-We attempted to catagorize the emotion that a meme expresses through its text contents and also, tried to quantify that emotion on a scale of 0-3.
+We attempted to categorize the emotion that a meme expresses through its text contents, like - into humor, sarcasm, offense, and motivation categories.  and also, tried to quantify that emotion on a scale of 0-3.
 We couldn't implement the quantification, but we implemented the emotion prediction for a meme on the basis of text contents.

 We selected the data set with 6000+ rows.